These 7 Tips Will Make Your Behance Portfolio A Success

 Behance is a digital network in which millions of designers, illustrators, photographers and many other creative minds display their projects.
 Ideas, concepts and inspirations are presented and have triggered countless new developments in design and photography.
 But how does your own Behance portfolio attract such attention as that of the Hamburg agency Bureau Oberhaeuser or that of the Munich photographer Nick Frank?

-1. Show only your best works in the portfolio
+1. Show only your best work in your Behance portfolio

 Behance is the world’s largest platform for creatives and their portfolios, attracting millions of visitors, but that doesn’t necessarily mean that a lot helps a lot.
 A small portfolio that contains only your best works is usually more impressive than an extensive one.
 Don’t show any mediocre works, in the hope that your Behance portfolio will be found sooner.

 Also keep in mind that e.g. art buyers or recruiters often have very little time and only two or three of your projects will be sighted before the next portfolio is due.
 Think carefully about what your next customer, your next project should look like and choose the motifs for your portfolio accordingly.